Rodon stays sharp at home, leads Giants past Pirates 5-3 - WHIZ News

 TRAINER’S ROOM

-Pirates: 3B Ke’Bryan Hayes sat out with back spasms, though manager Derek Shelton was optimistic that Hayes could avoid the IL.
+Pirates: 3B Ke’Bryan Hayes sat out with back spasms, though Shelton was optimistic that Hayes could avoid the IL.

 Giants: C Joey Bart (right ankle sprain) was out of the lineup for the third straight game.
 He was available in an emergency, manager Gabe Kapler said, and is likely to return this weekend.